“Nothing is going to make you happier in your life than giving.”Marc Benioff, co-founder and CEO of Salesforce

 Why Salesforce’s Impactful Culture Matters

 Organizations have the power to transform communities and lead them to prosperity.
-As a collective unit, organizations that fully integrate in the ecosystem in which they operate have the capacity to become agents of change and progress within them – improving the lives of countless individuals.
+As a collective unit, organizations that fully integrate into the ecosystem in which they operate have the capacity to become agents of change and progress within them – improving the lives of countless individuals.

-Salesforce has proven it and year-after-year has demonstrated that becoming responsible citizens within their communities is synonym of a superior financial and social performance.
+Salesforce has proven it and year-after-year has demonstrated that becoming responsible citizens within their communities is a synonym of a superior financial and social performance.
 Becoming active members of society is no longer something organizations are expected to do, but something they ought to.
 It’s not just good for society, it’s also good for business.